Artificial Intelligence in Material Engineering: A review on applications of AI in Material Engineering: Introduction:

-Material Science and engineering (MSE) is an interdisciplinary field that deals with mainly four points of a material.
-Processing-structure-property-performance.\cite{1} Diving deep into these four terms we find that structure determines the arrangement of internal elements of that material.
-Performance defines how well the material plays its role in a particular task.
-Properties like hardness/softness, density of the particles, fracture toughness, resistivity, thermal expansion are the things that can be measured and are determined by the structure.
-And in processing, a series of steps are involved to convert a raw material to some useful form taking the help of the structure and property of that material.
-These four terms interacts with each other to reach a meaningful conclusion.
-The findings in a vast range of materials like metals, polymers, liquid crystals, composites are widely applied for elevation of the fields such as medical, energy, manufacturing, biotechnology etc. Therefore, MSE is an emerging area, where lot more is still there to achieve for betterment of the society and the environment.
-Some of the traditional techniques used in MSE are i) Density Functional Theory (DFT) which is a simulation method that uses the quantum mechanical laws to find out the electrical properties of atoms, molecules and solids.\cite{6}. ii) Density Functional Perturbation Theory (DFPT) where the quantum system is studied in small perturbation mostly used in calculating vibrational energies of photons that can further be used to find out the physical properties. \cite{7} iii) Classical force-field inspired descriptors (CFID)that represents the chemistry-structure-charge data of a material. iv) Transmission Electron Microscopy (TEM) that uses electron beams to create an image that gives the interaction between atoms and molecules from which crystal structure can be discovered.
+Some of the traditional techniques used in MSE are i) Density Functional Theory (DFT) which is a simulation method that uses the quantum mechanical laws to find out the electrical properties of atoms, molecules, and solids. \cite{6}. ii) Density Functional Perturbation Theory (DFPT) where the quantum system is studied in small perturbation mostly used in calculating vibrational energies of phonon that can further be used to find out the physical properties. \cite{7} iii) Classical force-field inspired descriptors (CFID)that represent the chemistry-structure-charge data of a material.
+But these traditional methods take a considerable amount of time in processing and analysis.
+Also, these can not be applied in all types of structures\cite{75}.

+With years of study and experimentation on the conventional methods of property prediction, such as the empirical trial-error method, and density functional theory (DFT), researchers have collected huge data in the field of MSE.
+These Big data may help in designing a data-driven approach for MSE.
+In this regard, Artificial Intelligence (AI) can play a major role.
+AI is an area of computer science that leads a system to learn from data and improves performance in every subsequent iteration.
+The learning process starts with the observation of data to find out the meaningful features to attain the set objectives.
+In the last few years, with the increasing experimental and simulation-based dataset, AI and machine learning(ML) have been widely used to gain a deeper insight into the material.